 The YMCA Child Cares do not maintain site wait lists.
 Parents will be instructed to add their child's name to the centralized waitlist site under all locations that they are interested in their child attending.
 Management and Supervisors will check the list frequently when spaces become available.
 The YMCA does not charge wait lists fees nor do the Childcares have registrations fees to hold a space for children.
-The parent will place a child on the waiting list in chronological order, based on the date and time that the request was received.
-Once a child has been placed on the waiting list, the licensee or designate will inform parents of their child's position on the list.
-The Supervisor of the program will be the only staff member that can access the waitlist site and will only share the position of their child's name on the waitlist with the family at the time of placing their child on the waitlist, or when the parent requests an update.
+The Manager/Supervisors will call parents on the waitlist in the order that they appear on the list.
 Some exceptions will be made for the placement of children including but not limited to siblings of children already in care, staff children, and referrals from DSSAB or Children's Aid.
 All subsidized spaces will be filled by parents whose name appears on the centralized waitlist.
 If a parent is interested in the position that their child is at on the waitlist, they will be instructed to call the Manager / Supervisor and their question will be answered within two business days.